adamblake/Parse/README.md

 # Parse
 Simple one-off PHP class for parsing files and converting them to arrays.
 Currently supports CSV, JSON, YAML (using symfony/yaml), and INI files and strings.
+All supported types can either be read from file or from an appropriately formed string.
+All errors thrown during reading and parsing of files are converted to ParseExceptions and thus will not halt the flow of the application, and can be handled easily in try/catch blocks.

-CSV files and strings are parsed according the the [RFC](https://tools.ietf.org/html/rfc4180) and support user-defined delimiters and using the header row as keys for subsequent rows.
-JSON, YAML, and INI parsing support nested arrays --- that's right even the INIs can have nested arrays.
+CSV files and strings are parsed according to the [RFC](https://tools.ietf.org/html/rfc4180) and support user-defined delimiters and enclosures.
+It is also possible to use the first (header) row values as keys for subsequent rows.
+Note that this goes beyond ```str_getcsv``` which does not parse the rows in a CSV string.

+JSON, YAML, and INI parsing support nested arrays --- that's right even the INIs can have nested arrays!
 For INIs this is indicated by using dot syntax in sections, i.e. this
 ```ini
 [this.section.is]